Synthetixio/synpress/README.md

 - [playwright debugger](https://playwright.dev/docs/debug)
 - slow down tests

 You may encounter 403 errors (on shared IPs & CI) related to rate limiting while fetching metamask releases from GitHub REST API.
-To avoid that, you should create new private access token on GitHub (without any additional access) and specify `GITHUB_USERNAME` & `GITHUB_PAT` environmental variables.
+This should never happen at all, but it's good to mention.
+To prevent it from happening, you can create new private access token on GitHub (without any additional access) and specify `GITHUB_USERNAME` & `GITHUB_PAT` environmental variables.

 ## 🐳 Using with Docker